php-openapi/yii2-openapi/README.md

   x-db-default-expression: current_timestamp()
 ```

-Note: If both `default` and `x-db-default-expression` are present then `default` will be considered.
+Note: If both `default` and `x-db-default-expression` are present, then `default` will be considered.

 ```yaml
 created_at: